miklevin/MikeLev.in/_posts/2025-01-11-refactoring-ai-assisted-code.md

 Would you like me to help sketch out what ExampleFlow might look like with various input types as a reference implementation?

+---

+Okay, it's 6:00 PM and I did my second round of coding after a rest, and it yet again turned out not being about the textarea nor the GapAnalysisFlow.
+But it was all about greasing the wheels so that/those implementations will be that much easier.

+Once again, this is about forever-forward work.
+We cannot become architecture astronauts, as Joel Spolsky fatefully described the (fatefully, because it stuck in my head as a recrimination and a warning, haha).
+But there's something special about this stripped-down barebones framework.
+I mean, it's really getting down to the bone about now.

+This whole framework which is up to 9,210 lines of code, with copiously long docstrings and embedded documentation, could be made quite a bit shorter rolling these new workflow innovations into TenCardFlow, BridgeFlow and LinkGraphFlow, but that's a rabbit hole, for sure.
+Over time, they will either be naturally converted (when the time is right), or removed from the system as no longer necessary as examples.
+Their value as coding references plummeted now that I have this super-efficient StarterFlow, but their value as demoable workflows remains solid.
+Keep 'em and don't port 'em for now.
+Let their existence in that bloated state be its own sort of todo-list reminder for you.